valentinbersi/Cache-Simulator/README.md

-# Cache Tracer
+# Cache Simulator
- A cache tracer to measure the cache hits/misses of a program.
+ A cache simulator to measure the cache hits/misses of a program.

 This was a task from the subject Computer Organization.
 It consisted of implementing a cache tracer.